danchoi/soywiki/README.markdown

 # SoyWiki

-soywiki is yet another wiki application.
+SoyWiki is fast, lightweight, text-centric wiki application that exploits the power of Vim and Git.

 ## Prerequisites

-* a recent version of Vim (soywiki is developed against Vim 7.2 and 7.3)
+* a recent version of Vim (SoyWiki is developed against Vim 7.2 and 7.3)
-* a recent version of Ruby (soywiki is developed using Ruby 1.9.2)
+* a recent version of Ruby (SoyWiki is developed using Ruby 1.9.2)
 * RubyGems (if Ruby version is older than 1.9)
+* a recent version of git (at least 1.7.0.4)

-The current version of soywiki assumes a Unix environment.
+The current version of SoyWiki assumes a Unix environment.

 ## Installation

     gem install soywiki

 Test your installation by typing `soywiki -h`.
-You should see soywiki's help.
+You should see SoyWiki's help.

 On some systems you may run into a PATH issue, where the system can't find the `soywiki` command after installation.
 Please report this if you encounter this